djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

         reurn false;
     }
 }
-{% endhighlight csharp %}
+{% endhighlight %}

 Great!
 Now we know where the rule came from, and in the future we can verify whether we are still using v2.6 of the employee handbook or if we need to raise a question whether this should still be in the code.
 Everything else is prose - given we have named our variables and functions, we can almost read the code aloud to understand it.
 If we didn't have the names but had the comments there, it would definitely be time to spend a few minutes refactoring names and removing the comments.

 ### Functions do one thing - Single Responsibility Principle
-A function should be named as a verb, in all cases!
+A function should be named as a verb in all cases!
 Why?
 Functions DO something.
+The Single Responsibility Principle says that something should be a single thing, and if it does two things, then that should be two functions.
+One of the hidden benefits here, is that if a function does multiple things, chances are it uses multiple variables internally to do this.
+What do we call code that has its own variables and a set of functions?
+We've just unearthed a class!
+Not every function decomposes to a class, but this is a core principle because it is so effective in discovering these hidden classes.

 <h4>Poor Code</h4>
 {% highlight csharp %}